Waikato/MetropolJS/README.md

 ## Licence

-MetropolJS is licensed under the Apache 2.0 Licence in [LICENCE](LICENCE).
+MetropolJS is licensed under the Apache 2.0 License in [LICENSE](LICENSE).